trexmatt/OKCoin-API/README.md

 While I've used this code myself and believe it to be error free, I cannot guarantee that.
 Please read through the code and make changes as you see fit.
 If you see anything that doesn't seem right, let me know!

 IMPORTANT NOTE: __OKCoin does not use a nonce value!__ This means that if something goes wrong and your program keeps sending the same trade request, OKCoin will keep executing it until you run out of money.
-I saw that someone had requested they implement a nonce on the support site so hopefully this happens soon.
+I saw someone had requested they implement a nonce on the support site, so hopefully this happens soon.

 OKCoin is not affiliated with this project.
 Real trading APIs are included.
 Use at your own risk.